 To go further, this is the SQL Server REPLACE built-in function documentation.

-Indeed, the CHAR(13) and CHAR(10) specific codes represent the characters of the line break, and then replace them with space or a comma, for example:
+Indeed, use the simple replace function and the CHAR(13) and CHAR(10) codes.
+These two specific codes represent the characters of the line break.
+Then replace them with space or a comma.

 SELECT CustomerID, FirstName, LastName, REPLACE(AddressText,CHAR(13)+CHAR(10),' '), CountryCode, CountryName FROM dbo.CUSTOMERS

-This time, the copy-paste gives us this result.
-It clearly displays the customer address with no more line breaks, we see the three parts of the address on the same line.
+This time, the copy-paste gives this result.
+It clearly displays the customer address with no more line breaks, now the three parts of the address are on the same line.

 123, Mount Gatineau Avenue, Ottawa

-Adding a line feed to a T-SQL string
+Script to insert a line break to a T-SQL string

-Conversely, to add a line break to a column in a query, simply add the two special characters below:
+The other way around this time, to add a line break to a column or any text variable in a T-SQL query, simply add the two special characters like below:

 The query looks like this: